pakeke-constructor/umg-mod-monorepo/overview.md

 Event buses and Question buses are the *heart* of UMG.<br>
 Without them, UMG would be worthless.

-Event buses: Dispatching information
+Event buses:
 - Dispatch events with `call`
 - When we dispatch information, we don't care who responds
 - Respond to events with `on`
 - (Similar to pub-sub design pattern)

-Question buses: Gathering information
+Question buses:
 - Request information with `ask`
 - When we gather information, we don't care who gives it
 - Provide information with `answer`
 - (Similar to pub-sub design pattern, but in reverse)

 Remember that in UMG, we have clientside AND serverside.<br>
 Buses are not synced across the network.